Empowering women through workshops, skill sharing and creating opportunities.

-There are many women’s groups who use Butterfly Space both to gain skills and information and also as a place to sell their produce.
+There are still many women’s groups who use Butterfly Space both to gain skills and information and also as a place to sell their produce.
 It is an excellent all-encompassing idea that consistently brings the community together in a pro-active way.
 There are numerous groups throughout Nkhata Bay doing a variety of things, some independently and some linked to Butterfly.

 One of our most successful groups was initiated by Hayley Woodyatt, who taught the women to make delicious home-made peanut butter.
-Six years on, their business is still going strong!
+Seven years on, their business is still going strong!
 You can buy this product in reception at Butterfly Space Non Profit Lodge and it is a best seller!
 We have also initiated many nutritional workshops with different groups promoting ingredients like ginger, turmeric, garlic and moringa, holding group cooking sessions to show people how to incorporate it into their diet.
 All the recipes and information can subsequently be found in the Information Centre for the wider community to access free of charge.

 In April 2015 we held a Women’s Week at Butterfly and had a week of activities from making soya milk and fire reducing stoves, to natural medicine, jewelry making and motivational films and talks.
 It was a brilliant success with over 60 women attending daily and we hope this will let more women know about the opportunities and links that we are trying to offer them.